bleachevil/Project3/README.md

 ## GOING FORWARD

 This project has many use cases and can be integrated as a part of the benefits that employers offer their employees.
-If we were not constrained by time, we would explored several other features.
+If we were not constrained by time, we would have explored several other features.

 1) Allowing the user to withdraw using the streamlit interface.